FormIt360/autodesk-formit-360-web-help/Location/Import a Satellite Image.md

 # Import a Satellite Image

-Add detail and realism to your design.

-Satellite images and weather station data add important information to your designs.

-#### Import Satellite Image

 1. Click on the Location icon from the action tool bar.
 2. Search for a specific location or use the map view to pan and zoom to set a location.
 3. Click to place the red pin after you have found your location.